Quick Click to Jump to: Deb's Story | Deb's Professional Bio | Deb's Credentials

 But it changed everything.

-My marriage transformed.
-My friendships deepened.
 My relationship with my two sons (now 21 and 23) became more authentic and connected than I ever thought possible.
-I became more patient, more accepting, more loving––toward myself AND toward others.

-When I stopped trying to get my needs met through being "the capable one," when I stopped performing goodness and started embodying it, when I filled my own cup first––
+When I stopped trying to get my needs met through being "the capable one," when I filled my own cup first—I didn't become more selfish.

-moving from ego-led living to soul-led living, from doing to being, from self-improvement to self-acceptance, from performing their lives to actually living them.
+from doing to being, from self-improvement to self-acceptance, from performing their lives to actually living them.

-I've been told that I create a space where women feel held, seen, and accepted––often for the first time––so they can finally stop beating themselves up and start loving who they actually are.
+I create a space where women feel held, seen, and accepted––often for the first time––so they can finally stop beating themselves up and start loving who they actually are.

 We use the very things that frustrate them––their limitations, their challenges, the patterns that exhaust them––as material for becoming their most expressed, powerful selves.
-I help them come home to themselves within the containers of their real lives––without having to escape it or burn it all down.

-I do this through The Whole Soul Way™––my comprehensive program rooted in inner child reparenting, shadow work, nervous system regulation, and building a loving relationship with yourself (with foundation lessons now available for FREE!).
-We work with meeting unmet childhood emotional needs, reclaiming abandoned parts of yourself, shifting unhealthy patterns, and finding genuine peace within––not by leaving your life, but by finally coming fully alive IN it.
+We work with meeting unmet childhood emotional needs, reclaiming abandoned parts of yourself, and shifting unhealthy patterns––not by leaving your life, but by finally coming fully alive IN it.

 I also host ELATE: Explore Life at the Edges––a podcast for those allergic to taking sides and hungry for wholeness.
 I explore the edges of comfort, belief, and what's possible––diving into relationships, aging, spirituality, and the messy, beautiful work of being human.
 Sometimes I teach, sometimes I riff, sometimes I bring on guests who live at their own edges.
 Always seeking depth, always with curiosity over certainty.

-Let me be clear here though.
-I'm human––far from perfect.
-In fact, further than ever from that "perfect" image I used to prefer to present to the world.
+I'm further than ever from that "perfect" image I used to prefer to present to the world—and that's exactly where I want to be.

 DEB BLUM, Soul Guide, Transformational Coach, Founder of The Whole Soul Way™

 For over a decade, Deb has been helping women reclaim the parts of themselves they've disowned, heal their pasts, and shift the patterns keeping them stuck.
-Through The Whole Soul Way and her podcast ELATE (Explore Life at the Edges), she teaches the practical tools for coming home to yourself - not through more concepts, but by finally closing the gap between what you know and how you actually live.
+Through The Whole Soul Way™ and her podcast ELATE (Explore Life at the Edges), she teaches the practical tools for coming home to yourself––not through more concepts, but by finally closing the gap between what you know and how you actually live.

 Deb believes that you are the answer you've been seeking.
 That when we come together inside ourselves, we heal the divisiveness in the world.
 And that it all starts with you.